tito-arch/BABC-2/content/posts/proton-mail-preview.md

 * Does not work with existing emails
 * importing or transferring existing emails to proton mail is tedious and takes time
-* Even after purchasing the premium plan, you are still limited on the number of emails you can send daily.
+* Even after purchasing the premium plan, you are still limited in the number of emails you can send daily.

 {{ <youtube MfJ8BNm4e2Y>}}